validator/validator/README.md

 #### nu.validator.client.port

-    Specifies the hostname of the checker for the client to connect to.
+    Specifies the port of the checker for the client to connect to.

     default: "8888"

     example: java -Dnu.validator.client.port=8080 -jar ~/vnu.jar FILE.html

+#### nu.validator.client.path

+    Specifies the path of the checker for the client to connect to.

+    default: "/"

+    example: java -Dnu.validator.client.path=/vnu -jar ~/vnu.jar FILE.html

 #### nu.validator.client.level